Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Why Dose and Form Still Matter

-A supplement may reference a well-studied ingredient while providing it at a lower dose, in a different chemical form, or alongside other ingredients that affect how it is absorbed.
-The question is not just whether research exists.
-It is whether the research being referenced matches the product closely enough to be relevant.
+A supplement may reference a studied ingredient while providing it at a much lower dose, in a different chemical form, or combined with other ingredients that affect absorption.

+In those cases, the presence of clinical research does not necessarily translate to the same real-world effect.
 This does not mean the product is misleading.
-It means the claim needs context before it can support a decision.
+It means the claim needs context.

 Evidence-first takeaway